dpol2000/familyTree/readme.md

 Note that you don't have to specify children or siblings: information about parents is enough to build the tree.

-Both parent must be present!
+Both parents must be present!

 *settings* is an object which sets properties for all the tree.
 You can use the following attributes: